-Title I - Organization of Courts
+Title I - Direct Appeals

-• Section 101: Supreme Court Jurisdiction

-• Section 102: Direct Appeals

-Allows for any party to appeal to the U.S. Court of Appeals for the District of Columbia to be heard and determined by a district court of three-judges.

-• Section 103: Courts of Appeals Review

-Cases in the courts of appeals may be reviewed by the United States Court of Appeals for the District of Columbia Circuit by 1) writ of certiorari and by 2) certified questions that are not heard by the multi-circuit panel.

-• Section 104: Final Decisions of District Courts

-Establishes the U.S. Court of Appeals for the District of Columbia as the final decision body for District Courts.

-• Section 105: Jurisdiction for the United States Court of Appeals for the District of Columbia Circuit

-- Creates a 13-judge multi-circuit panel to hear cases that the United States or a Federal agency is a party, or a case concerning constitutional interpretation, statutory interpretation of Federal law, or the functions or actions of an executive order. - This panel will consist of 1 judge randomly selected from each circuit court of appeals (minus the federal circuit) and 1 chief judge randomly selected from the same circuit courts of appeals.

-- Each judge of the multi-circuit panel shall serve during the period beginning at 10amET on the first Monday in October and ending at 9:59amET on the first Monday in October of the following year. - A supermajority of not less than 70% of judges shall be required to affirm any decision which holds that any Act of Congress is unconstitutional, unlawful, or otherwise invalid.

-• Section 106: Effective Date

-o This title shall apply in October of the year following the date of enactment of this Act.
+- Section 101: Direct Appeals - Allows for any party to appeal to the U.S. Court of Appeals for the District of Columbia to be heard and determined by a district court of three-judges. - Section 102: Courts of Appeals Review - Cases in the courts of appeals may be reviewed by the United States Court of Appeals for the District of Columbia Circuit by 1) writ of certiorari and by 2) certified questions that are not heard by the multi-circuit panel. - Section 103: Final Decisions of District Courts - Establishes the U.S. Court of Appeals for the District of Columbia as the final decision body for District Courts. - Section 104: Jurisdiction for the United States Court of Appeals for the District of Columbia Circuit - Creates a 13-judge multi-circuit panel to hear cases that the United States or a Federal agency is a party, or a case concerning constitutional interpretation, statutory interpretation of Federal law, or the functions or actions of an executive order. - This panel will consist of 1 judge randomly selected from each circuit court of appeals (minus the federal circuit) and 1chief judge randomly selected from the same circuit courts of appeals. - Each judge of the multi-circuit panel shall serve during the period beginning at 10amET on the first Monday in October and ending at 9:59amET on the first Monday in October of the following year. - A supermajority of not less than 70% of judges shall be required to affirm any decision which holds that any Act of Congress is unconstitutional, unlawful, or otherwise invalid. - Section 106: Effective Date - This title shall apply in October of the year following the date of enactment of this Act.